 If the energies symbolized here are well-integrated in the psyche of the individual, she will be a “survivor,” no matter how difficult it gets.
 In this case, pain or crisis can become a genuine opportunity for one to test one’s tenacity or psychological integrity.
 Regardless of how one deals with these ordeals, there is always an opportunity to develop further self-reliance as a result of accepting a good challenge or going through hardship for the sake of preserving one’s integrity or sense of honor.

 Otherwise, if these energies are not well-integrated, the individual may develop a jealous or cruel streak in the face of pain, and later inflict the same pain on others in her environment.
 In this case, the consciousness of why pain may have become an integral part of one’s identity can be the beginning of a long journey of recovery.
-Much patience and persistence will be required here, as well as professional help from healers and therapists, in order for the individual to develop a healthy threshold which allows her to endure pain without getting necessarily attached to it or defined by it.
+Much patience and persistence will be required here, as well as professional help from healers and therapists, in order for the individual to develop a healthy threshold that allows her to endure pain without getting necessarily attached to it or defined by it.

 In the next post, I will offer a basic analysis of Pluto in aspect to the Moon in the birth chart.